We are talking about a childhood viral disease that can be prevented with vaccination and is highly contagious.

 The varicella vaccine is given as a first dose of approximately 0.5 ml by subcutaneous injection in the outer part of the upper arm (deltoid region).

 It can also be administered to the anterolateral thigh.
 This product should not be administered intravascularly or intramuscularly.

-The second dose is given, after a minimum interval of 3 months between doses in children (12 months to 12 years of age).
+The second dose is given after a minimum of 3 months between doses in children (12 months to 12 years of age).

-In adolescents over 13 years of age and in adults, the 2 dose should be administered with a minimum interval of 4 weeks between doses.
+In adolescents over 13 years of age and adults, the two doses should be administered with a minimum of 4 weeks between doses.

 To minimize loss of potency, the vaccine should be administered immediately after reconstitution and discarded if the reconstituted vaccine is not used within 30 minutes.